tartansandal/mr-robot/README.md

 * I would love to throw a generator into this somehow, just to show off, but I can't see how we would do that in any meaningful way.

+### Questions

+1. The brief simply says that input errors should be ignored.
+We print a helpful error message to stderr, but its unclear if this is counter to the brief.
+I've chosen to ignore errors, although this has made some testing more complicated than it could be.

+2. The brief is unclear on the exact kind of user interface that is expected.
+   I'm assuming a commandl-ine program that accepts interactive commands fills the brief.
+Piping command to the program on stdin will also work with this solution, as will giving a filename as the first argument.

 ## Usage

 This is a coding challenge so we do not expect it to be installed on any